krzys9876/netviewer_jdk116/README.md

 ### Issues

-There are probably numerous issues in the code, which is quite unterstandable.
+There are probably numerous issues in the code, which is quite understandable.
 I spotted improper scrolling, but hey, it is not about correctness now, rather about Java being (almost) immortal.